Azure-Samples/azure-search-openai-demo/README.md

 ***Answer***: Chunking allows us to limit the amount of information we send to OpenAI due to token limits.
 By breaking up the content, it allows us to easily find potential chunks of text that we can inject into OpenAI.
 The method of chunking we use leverages a sliding window of text such that sentences that end one chunk will start the next.
 This allows us to reduce the chance of losing the context of the text.

+### Troubleshooting

+If you see this error while running `azd deploy`: `read /tmp/azd1992237260/backend_env/lib64: is a directory`, then delete the `./app/backend/backend_env folder` and re-run the `azd deploy` command.
+This issue is being tracked here: https://github.com/Azure/azure-dev/issues/1237